mindspore-ai/mindspore/model_zoo/research/rl/ldp_linucb/README.md

 # [Description of Random Situation](#contents)

 In `train_eval.py`, we randomly sample a user at each round.
-We also add Gaussian noise to the date being transfered.
+We also add Gaussian noise to the date being transferred.

 # [ModelZoo Homepage](#contents)